vogt4nick/recipes.vogt4nick.com/recipes/archive.md

 Recipes that are out of season or out of rotation.
 Maybe I got bored.
 Maybe they got out-classed.
-In any case, they aren't part of my standard home menu anymore.
+In any case, they aren't part of my standard home menu right now.

 ---